kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/07-user-registration.md

 // MORE CODE
 ```

-* You will see a long string that if you put in the browser you will see your gravator image (if you have one)
+* You will see a long string that if you put in the browser you will see your `gravatar` image (if you have one)
 * If the email doesn't have a gravatar you will see `404 Not Found` in browser
 * `mm` [gives default image](https://i.imgur.com/m64VFPS.png)
     - You can use abbreviated properties `s`, `d` and `r`